funkymcb/nvim-rest-client/README.md

 # nvim-rest-client
 Rest Client Plugin for neovim.
-Inspired by Rest Client Plugin of VS Code and compatible with .http files
+Inspired by Rest Client Plugin of VS Code and compatible with its .http files